 At one time there were four dispatch centres or telecommunications centres for the NS RCMP (often referred to as "telecoms"), each with its own call sign.
-These were Halifax (XJE416), Yarmouth (???961), Truro (XJE82) and a fourth centre in Sydney.
-Since the 1980's these dwindled away, first when the establishment of the Cape Breton Regional Police took away RCMP service in that area, then the Yarmouth centre was closed, and finally when the Halifax Regional Municipality began to be dispatched by the Halifax Regional Police, all provincial RCMP dispatch was consolidated in Truro.
+These were Halifax (XJE416), Yarmouth (XJD961), Truro (XJE82) and Sydney (XJE30) Since the 1980's these dwindled away, first when the establishment of the Cape Breton Regional Police took away RCMP service in that area, then the Yarmouth centre was closed in 2005, and finally when the Halifax Regional Municipality began to be dispatched by the Halifax Regional Police, all provincial RCMP dispatch was consolidated in Truro.
 With the arrival of the trunk system in 2000 the old XJE82 call sign in Truro was replaced by VFX355.
 It is possible that one or more of the closed centres may still exist for backup.
 Telecoms generally identified themselves by the numerical part of the call sign only.
 I have never heard a local detachment office use its official call sign.
 In most cases each detachment had its own frequency under supervision of its telecoms centre, and this continues with the trunk system, except that in some cases several offices are now on one talk group instead of one frequency.

 On the VHF system, a unit wishing to contact the dispatch centre (telecoms centre) would send a tone that would alert the dispatcher which repeater was involved.
 The dispatcher would reply by naming the repeater, rather than the particular unit or the detachment in the area.
 For example if a Chester car called for the dispatcher, the dispatcher replied by saying something like "Sherwood - 416", as Sherwood was the location of the repeater for the Chester and Lunenburg area.
 There were no data bursts identifying the calling unit to the dispatcher.
 As far as everyday operations were concerned, the detachments communicated locally on the local repeater and were not allowed to switch over to a nearby repeater without permission.
 Members received assignments (complaints) on occasion from the local detachment office but more often from the telecoms centre.
 This was because when people call for help (emergency or otherwise) their call more than likely was routed to the telecoms centre, rather than the local offices, which are often unmanned.
 Each case or incident is called a "complaint".
 In the RCMP system at the time, the dispatcher sending out a complaint to a detachment with multiple cars would not actually assign the task, but rather announce it and then one or more of the local members would accept it, as opposed to the urban police practice of specifically directing an assignment to a particular member or unit.
 This difference accounts for the fact that the civilian members at the telecoms centre were never actually referred to as dispatchers, but rather as operators.